top of page

 Introduction

-In late 2023, the Chisasibi Eeyou Resource and Research Institute (CERRI) took on an exciting and ambitious project: building a geodesic dome greenhouse.
-Despite initial delays caused by forest fires, our team remained resilient, pushing forward to complete this innovative structure, which now stands as a testament to our dedication and collaborative spirit.
+In late 2023, the Chisasibi Eeyou Resource and Research Institute (CERRI) began an ambitious project to build a geodesic dome greenhouse.
+Despite delays caused by forest fires, the project was successfully completed and now stands as a symbol of resilience, collaboration, and innovation.

 Picture7.png